 We’re trying to help people become more aware about how lenders assess your credit worthiness – what’s important and what isn’t.

 Here you will find a guide that provides simple steps to help people understand their credit score and take simple steps, to improve it.
 We also want to debunk the myths we uncovered in a survey of consumers about credit scores and how decisions are made by lenders over whether to accept applications for mortgages, loans and credit cards.
 The guide is designed to help consumers help themselves.

 Ultimately, we’re trying to help you get the best possible deal, when you apply for a loan, mortgage or credit card.

-During Credit Awareness Week, we are also providing you with a toolkit called Pathfinder that takes you through simple steps for what to do next, when your application for a loan, mortgage or credit card has been refused.
+During Credit Awareness Week, we also provide consumers with a toolkit called Pathfinder that takes them through simple steps for what to do next, when their application for a loan, mortgage or credit card has been refused.